 Eastern Mountain Sports Climbing School: Rock and ice climbing school and guide service.
 Instruction at all levels.
 Full-service retail tech shop.
 Year-round.
 Location: Gardiner, NY

-Alpine Endeavors: Professional instruction and custom guided trips: rock climbing, ice climbing, mountaineering, snowshoeing, hiking, backpacking, in Shawangunk and Catskill Mountains.
+Alpine Endeavors: Professional instruction and custom guided trips: rock climbing, ice climbing, mountaineering, snowshoeing, hiking, backpacking, in Shawangunk and the Catskill Mountains.
 AMGA Certified Guides and Accredited Program.
 All abilities.
 Year-round by appointment.
 Based in Rosendale, NY

 Four Points: Four Points blends outdoor guiding with therapeutic recreation by connecting all ages and abilities to nature.
 Typical outings include hiking, kayaking, canoeing, survival skills and snowshoeing.
 Weekends by appointment.
 Year-round.
 Location: West Hurley, NY